inadarei/hyper/_includes/mediatypestructure.md

       **Important:** Hyper registers a special CURIE `{"prefix" : "h", "uri" :
       "http://hyperjson.io/attributes/"}` that is always present and cannot be removed or overriden.
-  6. `links` - list of links relevant to the entire document.
-Identical to the [h:link](#hlinks) in the body, it has the same list of valid attributes.
+  6. `h:link` - list of links relevant to the entire document.
+Identical to the [h:link](#hlink) in the body, it has the same list of valid attributes.

 - `body` - required.
 Object.
 Contains the main payload of the message.
 Each property of the body object can be any valid JSON value (boolean, string,